CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![ResultImage](change view direction_depth_5_iteration_1000_Cut.bmp)

 ##Texture mapping effect:
-I could read a bmp format image and store all the pixel colors in a color buffer.
+This program could read a bmp format image and store all the pixel colors in a color buffer.
 Then, when I am doing the path tracer, I could read the color according to the intersection point position.
 ![ResultImage](testure mapping_Cut.bmp)
 ![ResultImage](testure mapping2_Cut.bmp)

 ##Change light color:
 ![ResultImage](change color_depth_5_iteration_1000_Cut.bmp)

-Debug process
+##Debug process
+This is what I used to debug during my coding.
+I used different color to represent the normal vector of every point.
 ![ResultImage](normal vector_Cut.bmp)

+##Stream compaction